• About

 “It has opened the eyes of members in the community and educated them against their various nefarious activities,” he said.

-Another community member, Mrs Monsurat Ayansola, said the programme would help champion the cause of women such that they would not die in silence.
+Another community member, Mrs Monsurat Ayansola, said the programme would help champion the cause of women so that they would not die in silence.

 “In times past, women had nowhere to run to for help whenever they were being abused, but this initiative has brought hope to women’s plights,” she said.